ksikka/course_organizer/README.md

     1. implement the omnibox logic
     2. parse user input string, determing what state they're in
     3. begin suggesting pages based on the course
+    4. Add some formatting
+    5. Group by suggested pages by domain

+6. Run into limitations - omnibox can only show 5 suggestions

+    1. I really need a new UI, 5 suggestions is not going to cut it